 Relay Mirror Experiment (RME) Site, Kihei, HI - MELE was contracted by Boeing to design a concrete pad at the Relay Mirror Experiment (RME) Site in Kihei, HI.
 The RME is in need of some repairs and in preparation of these repairs, a concrete pad needs to be created to house all the equipment.
-The design incorporated value engineering in order to achieve a design that reflects Boeing's functional
+The design incorporated value engineering in order to achieve a design that reflects Boeing's functional and operational needs.
+The design includes a gated fence around the rad, waterproof coverings for electrical equipment, etc. All drawings were delivered to the client using AutoCad.

-Contract Number: GS09T-01-BHD-1269 e in an an star an an an fan se
+Contract Number: GS09T-01-BHD-1269

 Contractor Name: MELE Associates, Inc.

 Customer Name: U.S. Air Force

 Period of Performance: 3/12/03 - 3/31/05

 Completion Date: 3/31/05

 Contract Type: Firm Fixed Price

 Place of Performance: Oahu, HI

 Current Value: \$572,167.86